Seamless vs. Seamed Gutter Sections

-When purchasing new house gutters, one of the most important decisions you are faced with is whether or not your gutters should have seams.
+When purchasing new house gutters, one of the most important decisions you are faced with is whether or not they should have seams.
 Here’s what you need to know!

-Gutters with Seams: Seamed or sectional gutters are the most basic type of gutters.
-They can be purchased in segments which are cut to size using a saw.
-To fuse sections and downspouts, snap-in connectors are used.
-For skilled DIYers, they are straightforward to put together and many homeowners are able to install them without the assistance of a contractor.
-This allows the homeowner to save labor costs, making them more affordable than gutters without seams.
-However, if not properly sloped, seamed gutters can become a haven for standing water.
-This creates the ideal habitat for mosquitoes.
-Another drawback of gutters with seams is that over time the seams weaken and become a spot that is prone to leaking.
+Another drawback of gutter sections is that over time the seams weaken and become a spot that is prone to leaking.
 Once gutters leak, they are unable to correctly filter water away from your home.
-If this issue is left unattended, a home’s foundation can be weakened, landscaping can be washed away, and basement flooding can occur.
-Seamed gutters are frequently smaller than seamless gutters, making them prone to overflowing during heavy rainfall.
-Another problem with sectional gutters is that they are notorious for collecting organic debris such as leaves and pine needles.
-This means routine maintenance is necessary to prevent clogging.
+If this issue is left unattended, your home’s foundation can be weakened, landscaping can be washed away, and basement flooding can occur.
+Seamed gutter sections are frequently smaller than seamless gutters, making them prone to overflowing during heavy rainfall.
+Another problem with sectional gutter systems is that they are notorious for collecting organic debris such as leaves and pine needles.
+This means routine maintenance is necessary to prevent damage caused by clogged gutters.

-Seamless Gutters: Seamless gutters are continuous sections of metal guttering that are custom manufactured to fit the specific dimensions of your home.
-In order to not void your roofing manufacturer’s warranty, the seamless gutters should be attached to the home’s fascia board and not shingles.
-Because seamless gutters are comprised of more robust materials and professional installation is needed, they are a more substantial investment than seamed gutters.
-High-quality seamless gutters, such as LeafGuard®, are virtually maintenance-free.
+Because seamless one-piece gutters are comprised of more robust materials and professional installation is needed, they are a more substantial investment than seamed gutters.
+High-quality seamless rain gutter systems, such as LeafGuard®, are virtually maintenance-free.
 They have earned the prestigious Good Housekeeping Seal of approval.
-In addition, the patented, one-piece system is guaranteed never to clog, or the installing contractor cleans them free of charge.
+In addition, the patented durable gutter system is guaranteed never to clog, or the installing contractor will provide you with a complimentary cleaning.
 The oversize system adds to a home’s curb appeal because it blends in with your exterior architectural features, giving it the look of crown molding.